GS7879/Estate_Explorer/README.md

+#
-# Estate_Explorer is an intelligent and interactive Streamlit app that guides users from raw real estate data ➔ to actionable insights and recommendations.
-It encapsulates the complete Data Science lifecycle — from data collection and pre-processing (missing value imputation, outlier detection, feature engineering) to model building (price prediction) and advanced analytics (trend analysis, property recommendations).
+Estate_Explorer is an intelligent and interactive Streamlit app that guides users from raw real estate data ➔ to actionable insights and recommendations.
+It encapsulates the complete Data Science lifecycle — from data collection and pre-processing  to model building (price prediction) and advanced analytics .
 This project showcases proficiency in data wrangling, statistical analysis, machine learning, and application deployment.

 ⚡️ Features
 ✅ Data Cleaning & Pre‑Processing